minitmart/demo/docs/adapting-guide.md

 1. Modify the files in `src/data/resume/` next.
 1. Modify all of the other files in the `src/data/` directory.
 1. You've finished modifying >95% of the pages.
 Search through the rest of the files for references to `Michael` or `Angelo` and change values to your name.
-1. Change or remove the favicon in `public/index.html`.
+1. Change or remove the  in `public/index.html`.
 [This](https://realfavicongenerator.net/) website may be helpful.

 ### Deploy